 Dr. Azza Karam, formerly of the United Nations, tells the World Council of Churches it’s time to ‘act as believers’

-LOUISVILLE — During each of her nearly 20 years working for the United Nations, Dr. Azza Karam, now secretary general for the organization Religions for Peace, would take in “the awe-inspiring moment” along with prime ministers and presidents as the UN General Assembly got underway each year.
+During each of her nearly 20 years working for the United Nations, Dr. Azza Karam, now secretary general for the organization Religions for Peace, would take in “the awe-inspiring moment” along with prime ministers and presidents as the U.N.
+General Assembly got underway each year.

-“To be very honest with you,” Karam told the World Council of Churches last week, “this [11th] Assembly and this room is far more inspiring and far more meaningful.”
+“To be very honest with you,” Karam told the World Council of Churches recently, “this [11th] Assembly and this room is far more inspiring and far more meaningful.”

-Nearly two dozen representatives of the Presbyterian Church (U.S.A.) are among those attending the WCC Assembly in Karlsruhe, Germany.
-The Assembly concludes Sept.
-8.
+Nearly two dozen representatives of the Presbyterian Church (U.S.A.) were among those attending the WCC Assembly in Karlsruhe, Germany.

 Karam, a citizen of the Netherlands living in the United States, said she understands both the power and responsibility of politics.
 “It is a very big burden and a very serious responsibility to deliver on the mission of a government to protect its citizens and the people within its territories,” Karam said.
 “The challenge, however, is far greater for faith leaders” because it’s a spiritual, moral, political, emotional, mental “and a big set of practical challenges.
 That is why,” she said in the first of several applause lines, “I firmly believe the power of faith leaders far, far exceeds the power of political leaders.”